 About the Volunteer Programs

-The mission of the Shelter's volunteer program is to help provide the best quality care for the Shelter's animals, and to find suitable homes for as many of our adoptable animals as possible.
+The mission of the Shelter's volunteer program is to help provide the best quality care for the Shelter's animals, and to find suitable homes for our adoptable animals.
 Our volunteers also work to help reunite owners with their lost pets and participate in an array of community activities to educate the public about responsible pet ownership and the need for humane treatment of all animals.

 Our volunteer program has a number of different positions available to enable people to help our furry friends in a wide variety of ways.
 We have positions for those who wish to work "hands on" with the animals in our care, as well as positions for those who would work with the public.
-We ask for a commitment of 2-4 hours a week (8 hours/month minimum) for 4-6 months depending on the job.
-Our age guideline for youth is; children, ages 9-15, may volunteer with a parent or guardian partner.
-We ask all potential volunteers to attend a Volunteer Information Session and complete a volunteer application (pdf).
+We ask for a commitment of 2-4 hours a week (8 hours/month) for 4-6 months depending on the job.
+Our age guideline for youth is; children, ages 9-14, may volunteer with a parent or guardian partner.
+We ask all potential volunteers to attend a Volunteer Information Session and to please RSVP.

-Please RSVP as space is limited.
-You can also reach the volunteer coordinator, Greg Mortensen, by phone, (707) 565-7116 or e-mail.
+You can reach the volunteer coordinator, Greg Mortensen, at (707) 565-7116 or e-mail with any questions and to RSVP.

 Crochets, knits, quilts or sews 22" x 22" bedding for shelter animals, using washable fabric.